On Regularizability and its Application to Online Control of Unstable LTI Systems: Simulations

-In these examples, the bound derived in \Cref{thm:recursion} is plotted in green for comparison.
-The behavior of the bound follows our observations in \Cref{rmk:bound_behavior}; the bound increases as the algorithm initially tries to ``detect" the unstable modes, followed by suppressing these modes for regulation.
-We finally note that for large enough iterations, the rate of change of the upper bound is dictated by $\rho(\widetilde{A}_\text{new})$ which in this case, is slightly less than one. \footnote{The code for this simulation can be found at \url{https://github.com/shahriarta/Data-Guided-Regulation}.}
+{ In these examples, the bound derived in \Cref{thm:recursion}--that requires the knowledge of $A_{\text{new}}$-- is plotted in green for comparison.} The behavior of the bound follows our observations in \Cref{rmk:bound_behavior}; the bound increases as the algorithm initially tries to ``detect" the unstable modes, followed by suppressing these modes for regulation.
+We finally note that for large enough iterations, the rate of change of the upper bound is dictated by $\rho(\widetilde{A}_\text{new})$, which in this case, is slightly less than one.\footnote{The code for these simulations can be found at \url{https://github.com/shahriarta/Data-Guided-Regulation}.}